asjad99/asjad99/README.md

 ###### AI and Deep Learning :electron:

-Machine learning is full of fascinating open problems like generation, intelligent exploration vs exploitation in the context of RL agents, and Meta-Learning.
+Machine learning is full of fascinating open problems like Generalization, intelligent exploration vs exploitation in the context of RL agents, and Counter-factual Learning.
+It holds the potential to have a deep impact on domains like industrial automation, healthcare and Education.
+I explore the healthcare applications of machine learning in the following project:

 - [MIMIC-RL](https://github.com/asjad99/MIMIC_RL_COACH) -  Decision Support for Clinicians treating Sepsis using Deep Reinforcement Learning   [[Paper]()] [[Blog Post]()]